-Freshworks provides solutions that serve the needs of users in the CX and ITSM categories, and we have also expanded our offering with Sales and Marketing automation products.
+Freshworks provides solutions that serve the needs of users in the CS and ITSM categories, and we have also expanded our offering with Sales and Marketing automation products.
 These product offerings enable organizations to acquire, engage, and better serve their customers and employees.

-For customer facing teams, we offer our CX family of products, including Freshchat, Freshdesk Support Desk, Freshdesk Omnichannel Suite, Freshdesk Contact Center, and Freshdesk Customer Success.
-These products allow businesses to delight their customers across touchpoints, streamline customer conversations, and automate repetitive tasks.
+For customer facing teams, we offer our CS family of products, including Freshworks Customer Service Suite, Freshdesk, Freshchat, Freshcaller, and Freshsuccess.
+These products allow businesses to deliver effortless, self-service resolutions for their customers, a unified workspace for their agents, and performance insights for their leaders.

-For employee facing teams, our ITSM product, Freshservice, provides both the intelligence and automation businesses need to give employees the "consumer" like experience they now expect.
-We also offer additional products, including management of HR and non-IT departments.
-These products and capabilities are relatively nascent, but we believe they provide evidence of our continued focus on innovation and will be growth opportunities for Freshworks in the future.
+For IT and employee-facing teams, our service management product, Freshservice, provides both the intelligence and automation businesses need to give employees the "consumer" like experience they now expect.
+Freshservice provides a foundation for managing the IT department and extends to other departments like HR and Facilities.